 Over the past year or two, we have noticed more of these symptoms in my daughter.
 We were referred to pelvic floor therapy because she was having accidents and didn’t even seem to notice when it happened.

 Her home health nurse tracks how many times she goes during the day and there have been many days where she has only gone once all day long.
 Recently, when she was sick, she had a day where she didn’t go at all.

 My daughter has a lot of sleep problems and these come with several other of her diagnoses as well.
 She currently takes multiple medications just to help her sleep at all.
 A recent EEG showed she doesn’t always hit REM either.
 So her quality of sleep is not great.

 Sensitive to Temperature & Heat & Cold Intolerance

 Lizzie seems to be more sensitive to heat than cold, but she definitely will have some symptoms if she is outside too long in the cold or if she is in the snow without any snowsuit or gloves.
-One of the things we’ve seen for example, is when her skin turned bright red all over her body.
-She looked like she had a bad sunburn and then when it went away an hour later, we realized the heat had affected her pretty bad.
+One of the things we’ve seen, for example, is when her skin turned bright red all over her body.
+She looked like she had a bad sunburn and then when it went away an hour later, we realized the heat had affected her pretty badly.
 When the temperature is too hot, she can only have limited time outside.